jenkinsci/blackduck-detect-plugin/README.md

 As part of this activity, sig-repo.synopsys.com and detect.synopsys.com are being deprecated and will be decommissioned in Feb.
 2025.
 Please make use of repo.blackduck.com and detect.blackduck.com respectively.
 Refer to the [Black Duck Domain Change FAQ](https://community.blackduck.com/s/article/Black-Duck-Domain-Change-FAQ#SDInstru).

 For existing users, the Black Duck Detect Jenkins plugin should be considered a fresh installation as the domain has changed.

+**Actions to Take before Upgrading**:

-Before moving from the Synopsys Detect Jenkins plugin to the Black Duck Detect Jenkins plugin, you should record your existing system configuration.
-See additional information about upgrading from the Synopsys Detect Jenkins plugin to the Black Duck Detect Jenkins plugin under [Downloading and Installing](https://documentation.blackduck.com/bundle/detect/page/integrations/jenkinsplugin/downloadingandinstalling.html#updating-existing-jenkins).
+* Before moving from the Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin, you should record your existing system configuration.
+* Review the additional information before upgrading from the Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin under Downloading and Installing.
+There are changes that need to be made to ensure continued successful execution within pipelines.

-For continued functionality and to receive future updates to the Jenkins plugin, you must upgrade to Black Duck Detect Jenkins plugin version 10.0.0 prior to February 14th, 2025.
+**For continued functionality and to receive future updates to the Jenkins plugin, you must upgrade to Black Duck Detect Jenkins plugin version 10.0.0 prior to February 14th, 2025.**

 If you are a new user, you may proceed with installing the Black Duck Detect Jenkins plugin as per [Downloading and Installing](https://documentation.blackduck.com/bundle/detect/page/integrations/jenkinsplugin/downloadingandinstalling.html).